Nude Golf International

 Wairau Valley is only 30 minutes drive down the Nelson Lakes Road from Blenheim and the golf course, just a few minutes walk from Wai-natur Naturist Park who will be hosting the tournament.

 Green fees are included and lunch will be provided on the day.
 Members of the Wairau Valley Golf Club will have the bar open.

 Register online and contact Kay or Brian at Wai-natur Naturist Park to reserve accommodation if required.
-Minimum three nights for on-site vans and guest rooms, with plenty of powered and non-powered campsites available.
+Minimum two nights for on-site vans and guest rooms, with plenty of powered and non-powered campsites available.

 Contact Kay now with your registration for next season's event on Sunday 26th February 2017 or telephone +64 3 5722681 Mob 021 326 199 or book online

 Players $55.00 (includes green fees and lunch)